Teeth Whitening: What Are Your Options?En Español (Spanish Version)

 Whitening strips that are available in places like drug stores may be a familiar sight to you.
 These contain a low concentration of peroxide and are generally worn at night or during the day at frequent intervals.
 They can be effective for age-related staining, but are more useful in maintaining professional results.

 Another widely available method is whitening toothpaste, mouth rinse, and chewing gum.
 These methods remove stains mechanically, but only on the surfaces of your teeth.
-Again, these may be useful for maintainance after professional whitening.
+Again, these may be useful for maintenance after professional whitening.

 There are other factors to consider.
 What kinds of effects can this have on your teeth?
 Are the effects permanent?

-It seems like there is always a downside to something good and whitening your teeth is no exception.
 Whether you whiten at home or at the dentist office, common side effects of bleaching procedures include tooth sensitivity and gum irritation.
 Gum irritation can occur from something like a poor fitting tray or with use of the bleaching solutions.
 The good news is that both effects are temporary and generally fade after treatment stops.

 If you are serious about finding a method to whiten your teeth and brighten your smile, take some time to talk to a dental professional.
 A complete evaluation will leave you in better shape to understand your options and allow you to make a safer and affordable decision.